evil-lrs/slip-netif/readme.md

 This repository provides a Linux SLIP (Serial Line Internet Protocol) TUN (Network Tunneling) interface.
 It allows communication between a Linux system and a device connected via a serial port using SLIP protocol.

+Special thanks to [marcinbor85](https://github.com/marcinbor85/slip.git) for his custom implementation of SLIP with CRC.

+⚠️ **Warning:** This is not a standard SLIP protocol.
+It includes a CRC checksum for packet verification.

 ## Clone

 ```bash